 \subsection{Plan of the paper.}

 The rest of the paper is organized as follows.
-In Section \ref{model}, we present the CQIV model, and develop estimation and inference methods for the parameters of interest of this model.
-In Section \ref{montecarlo}, we describe the associated computational algorithms and present results from a Monte-Carlo simulation exercise.
+In Section \ref{model}, we present the CQIV model and develop estimation and inference methods for the parameters of interest of this model.
+In Sections \ref{computation} and \ref{montecarlo}, we describe the associated computational algorithms and present results from a Monte-Carlo simulation exercise.
 In Section \ref {engel}, we present an empirical application of CQIV to Engel curves.
 In Section \ref{conclusion}, we provide conclusions and discuss potential empirical applications of CQIV.
-The proofs of the main results, and additional details on the computational algorithms and numerical examples are given in the Appendix.
+The proofs of the main results are given in the appendix.